gumloop/guMCP/src/servers/teams/README.md

 #### Channel Management

+- `create_team` – Create a new Microsoft Teams team
 - `get_channels` – Get the list of channels in a team
 - `create_channel` – Create a new channel in a team